 Pond systems, GAA BAP certification

-Prawn /shrimp are farmed in saline/brackish water ponds of various sizes and intensities in many countries of SE Asia and Latin America either in coastal areas or inland within or outside the intertidal zone.
-Intensive pond farming has a higher stocking d
+Prawn /shrimp are farmed in saline/brackish water ponds of various sizes and intensities in many countries either in coastal areas or inland within or outside the intertidal zone.
+Intensive pond farming has a higher stocking density of prawns and requires